reharik/parse-fetch/README.md

 # parse-fetch

-A TypeScript library for parsing fetch responses with support for multiple content types and validation libraries.
+A TypeScript library for parsing fetch responses with support for multiple content types.

 ## Features

 - 🚀 **Strategy Pattern**: Automatically selects the right parser based on content type
-- 🔧 **Library Agnostic**: Works with any validation library (Zod, Joi, Yup, etc.)
 - 📦 **TypeScript First**: Full type safety with discriminated unions and generics
 - 🎯 **Comprehensive**: Supports JSON, XML, text, binary, and more content types
 - ✅ **Type-Safe Results**: Discriminated union types for perfect type safety
-- 🔗 **Chainable API**: Clean chaining with `withParse` and `withParseSafe`
+- 🔗 **Chainable API**: Clean chaining with `withParse` and `withSafeParse`

 ## Installation